Eye of the Tiger: Release

 "Eye of the Tiger" was played extensively on MTV and radio, and topped charts worldwide during 1982.
-In the United States, it was number one on the Billboard Hot 100 chart for six weeks.
+In the US, it was number one on the Billboard Hot 100 chart for six weeks.
 In August 1982, it was certified double platinum in the US for sales of two million copies.
 "Eye of the Tiger" sold 956,000 copies in the UK and was number one on the UK singles chart for four weeks.
 It was the UK's third-best-selling single in 1982.
 By February 2015, It had sold more than 4.1 million in downloads in the US.
 Sullivan felt people related to the message of self-empowerment: "It's about getting your ass out of bed.
 It's about saying: 'I'm not going to try to go to the gym Monday – I am going to go to the gym Monday.'"

 At the 25th Annual Grammy Awards, "Eye of the Tiger" won Best Rock Performance by Duo or Group with Vocal and was nominated for Song of the Year, but lost to "Always on My Mind" by Willie Nelson.
 At the 55th Academy Awards, it was nominated for Best Original Song (the only nomination for Rocky III), but lost to "Up Where We Belong" from An Officer and a Gentleman.
 The music video depicts the band members walking through city streets and an industrial warehouse.
-In May 2024, the video reached one billion views on YouTube.
+In May 2024, it reached one billion views on YouTube.